ben-sembira-1/FullstackTraining/Exercises/quote-me/specification/specification.md

 - There is a main theme color
 - As far as a quote is more iconic, it will glow more
-- The top row containes a logo, a "New Quote" button and a profile picture to see personal score and quotes
+- The top row containes a logo and a "New Quote" button
 - A table is present on the left side of the screen with the hall of fame
 - The main part of the page is the feed, it can be customized:
   - Sorting (toggle): recent, best
-  - Inapropriate Quotes (toggle)

 ## Design